Les Dagues Rituelles dans l'Ésotérisme-RELICS

 Ceremonial Magic and Grimoires

 During the Middle Ages, ceremonial magic grew in popularity.
-Medieval grimoires, such as the "Clavicula Salomonis" (The Clavicle of Solomon) or the "Liber Juratus" (Book of Judgments), included detailed instructions on the use of sacred knives in magical rituals.
+Medieval grimoires, such as the "Clavicula Salomonis" (The Clavicle of Solomon) or the "Liber Juratus" (Book of Judgments), included detailed instructions on the use of sacred knives in magical ceremonials.
 These knives were often used to trace symbols, summon entities, or for other esoteric practices.

 Renaissance: With the Renaissance, interest in the occult and alchemy intensified.
 Thinkers like Marsilio Ficino, Giovanni Pico della Mirandola, and John Dee influenced the development of ceremonial magic.
-Ritual daggers were integrated into these practices, symbolizing the practitioner's authority over supernatural forces.
+Ceremonial daggers were integrated into these practices, symbolizing the practitioner's authority over supernatural forces.

 dague rituelle satanique